xieyaoyue/tp/docs/UserGuide.md

 ## **3. Command Features**
 In this section, specific information about each command will be explained.
 This includes the purpose of each command, and how it is formatted.

+The format of a command line is as follows: `command DESCRIPTION [-f DESCRIPTION] -f DESCRIPTION1 DESCRIPTION2`

+* `command` in lowercase can be any command in this section, such as `add` or `spending list`.
+You must specify it first in the command line.

+* `DESCRIPTION` in uppercase is a description of the argument you should provide.
+Each word in the description corresponds to the expected argument.

+    * **Example**: `export PATH` asks for the file path to export your data to.

+    * **Example**: `add -s CURRENCY AMOUNT` asks for the added currency and amount, to be separated by spaces.
+One valid command line is `add -s SGD 1.00`.

+* `-f` is a flag.
+Arguments are either flagged or unflagged.
+You must specify unflagged arguments after the command and flagged arguments after unflagged arguments.

+    * **Example**: One valid command line for `edit INDEX [-d NEW_DESCRIPTION] [-c CATEGORY]` is `edit 1 -c Food -d Rice`, which edits the category and description of item at index 1.

+    * `INDEX` in `edit INDEX [-d NEW_DESCRIPTION] [-c CATEGORY]` is an unflagged argument and must be specified in the given order (after `edit`).

+    * `CATEGORY` and `NEW_DESCRIPTION` in `edit INDEX [-d NEW_DESCRIPTION] [-c CATEGORY]` are flagged arguments and can be specified in any order after `INDEX`.

+* Arguments are either optional or required.
+Optional arguments are enclosed in square brackets (i.e. `[]`), while required arguments are not.

+    * Do not enter `[]` within your command line.
+It is used only in documentations.

+    * You must specify required arguments to run the command.

+    * You can specify any combination of optional arguments, including none of them unless otherwise stated.

 Before we begin, do take note of the following information which applies to all commands:
-* This application only takes in currencies of SGD, USD and CNY.

-* Words in UPPER_CASE are parameters that you should provide.
-Example: In `-c CATEGORY`, `CATEGORY` is a parameter. `-c Food` would mean that the item belongs to the 'food' category.

-* Parameters in square brackets (i.e. []) are options provided for you to choose to enter (no need to enter [] when entering the command).
-You may choose one out of all.
-Example: `edit INDEX [-c CATEGORY] [-d NEW DESCRIPTION]` can be used as `edit 1 [-c Food]` or `edit 1 [-c NEW DESCRIPTION]`

-* The abbreviation of `MONTH` is case sensitive.
-The system only accepts the abbreviation of `MONTH` with the first three letters, and the first letter is capitalised.
-Example: `Jul` for July or `Oct` for October.
+* The abbreviation of `MONTH` is case-insensitive.
+The system accepts the English abbreviation of `MONTH` with at least 3 characters.

+    * Example: `Jul` or `july` for July, but not `Ju` or `007`.

+* If you specify `-a` all flag, do not specify the optional arguments `YEAR` and `MONTH`.

-* The system only supports three different currencies including SGD, USD and CNY.
+* The system only supports three different currencies including SGD, USD and CNY as of `v2.1`.

-* The default currency of the system is SGD, but after calling `convert` feature, the default currency will be changed to the currency you have converted to.
+* The default currency of the system is SGD.
+Only after calling `convert` feature will the default currency will be changed to the currency you have converted to.

-* There are 6 main categories of spending items:
+* There are 7 categories of spending items.
+If you did not specify a category or categorise an item in a category not within the first 6, the item will default to Others:
     1. Education
-    2. Entertainment
+    1. Entertainment
-    3. Food
+    1. Food
-    4. Health
+    1. Health
-    5. Transportation
+    1. Transportation
-    6. Utilities
+    1. Utilities

-Note: If you categorise an item in a category that is not from these six, the item will be categorised as Others.
+    1. Others (default)

 ### 3.1 Adding Spending: `add`
 This command allows you to add a spending record to the application.